hww/XiGameTool/README.md

 - **Manage the visibility of object categories** _For managing scene data by gtoups (_camera_, _gameplay_, _battle_ etc) and by categories (_spawner_, _traversal_, _splines_ etc)_.
 - **Manage the visibility of object set** _For managing the objects sets such as _scrpable, _target pointes_, etc_.

-It is easy to modify tool to have your custom lists of _categories_, _subcategories_ and _selection-sets_.
+It is easy to modify tool to have your custom lists of `categories`, `subcategories` and `selection-sets`.

 In addition to management, the panels display the object's statistics.
 As a result of the results of the use of this extension has shown high efficiency on large commercial projects.

-The diagram of classes below.
+The class-diagram below.

 ![XiGameToolDiagram](/Documentation/XiGameToolDiagram.drawio.png)